OTHER COURSES IN THIS PATHWAY

-In this course, students design and develop games through hands-on practice.
-Comprised of a series of "game jams," the course asks students to solve problems and create content, developing the design and technical skills necessary to build their own games.
+In this course, students practice designing and developing games through hands-on work.
+Through the creation of small “toys,” the course asks students to solve problems and create content, building the design and technical skills necessary to build their own games.

-Throughout the remainder of the course, students work in teams to brainstorm and develop new games in response to a theme or challenge.
-Students develop their skills in communication, project and time management, and creative problem-solving while focusing on different aspects of asset creation, design, and coding.
+In the last two modules of the course, students work in teams to brainstorm and develop new games in response to a theme or challenge.
+Students will develop their skills in communication, project- and time-management, and creative problem-solving while focusing on different aspects of asset creation, design, and coding.

 Prerequisite: Computer Science I: Computational Thinking or its equivalent